SheetJS/sheetjs/demos/altjs/README.md

 ## Goja

-Goja is a pure Go implementation of ECMAScript 5.
-As of this writing, there are some issues with processing Unicode data, but the `xlsx.core.min.js` script can be processed.  `[]byte` should be transformed to a binary string in the engine:
+Goja is a pure Go implementation of ECMAScript 5.  `[]byte` should be converted to a binary string in the engine:

 ```go
 /* read file */